prokopious/spring/README.md

 # Web App for Remote Testing Practice

           This project consists of a server, a frontend, and a MySQL database.
-          The server is a Heroku Spring Boot Rest API for MySQL CRUD operations with an additional endpoint for remotely running headless Selenium tests via HtmlUnitDriver.
+          The server (this repo) is a Heroku Spring Boot Rest API for MySQL CRUD operations with an additional endpoint for remotely running headless Selenium tests via HtmlUnitDriver.
 The tests themselves are written on the client side (second site) and sent via POST request in the form of an